TedHusted/awake/awake.md/awake.md

 ###

-Joanna Harman paces back and forth across the polished hardwood floor of her living room, occasionally glancing out the large bay window.
+Jill Kreuk paces back and forth across the polished hardwood floor of her living room, occasionally glancing out the large bay window.

 The Thursday afternoon sun bathes the room in a soft, golden light, but it does nothing to calm the gnawing anxiety spreading out from her chest.
 She clutches a cup of tea in one hand, though it long since went cold.
-Her spouse, Tom, sits on the couch, watching her with quiet concern, his tablet abandoned on the living room table.
+Her spouse, Peter, sits on the couch, watching her with quiet concern, his tablet abandoned on the living room table.

- “I don’t know, Tom.”
-Joanna says out loud.
+ “I don’t know, Peter.”
+Jill says out loud.
 “There are so many parental decisions.
 First, it’s vaccines, then it’s tablets, passwords, pierced ears, cosmetics, periods.
 Soon it will be tattoos.
-For Todd, it was circumcision and a robot dog.
+For Patrick, it was circumcision and a robot dog.
 Now it’s whether to put an implant behind our kid’s ear. — This is a huge step.
 What if it’s too much for her?”

-Joanna pauses to take a deep breath.
+Jill pauses to take a deep breath.
 She links, “A neural link and a phone?
 She’s only twelve.”

-“Half of her friends are already linked,” says Tom, switching back to voice.
+“Half of her friends are already linked,” says Peter, switching back to voice.
 “Before the year is out, the other half will be too.”
-Tom leans forward, resting his elbows on his knees.
+Peter leans forward, resting his elbows on his knees.
 “She’s a smart kid.
 You’ve been preparing her for this.
 We both have.”

 “That’s not the point.”
-Joanna sets her cup down with a sharp clink.
+Jill sets her cup down with a sharp clink.
 “It’s not about how smart she is or mature she is — it’s about what this technology can do to people.
 The phone is bad enough: Real-time data streams, immersive experiences, AI assistants.”

-“Anna, we can monitor her usage, set limits, teach her digital responsibility. — We’re doing that now with how she uses her tablet.”
+“Jill, we can monitor her usage, set limits, teach her digital responsibility. — We’re doing that now with how she uses her tablet.”

 “But the neural link?
 It’s a whole different world.
 Everything, everyone is just a thought away.
-It’s too much, Tom.
+It’s too much, Peter.
 Too much connectivity, too soon.”

-Tom gives her a small, reassuring smile.
+Peter gives her a small, reassuring smile.
 “The link is just an interface to her phone.
 Her usage shows up in the app, like anything else.
 They block the link and cell phone usage at school, and we could add off-link time to our off-screen time.”

-Joanna pulls back her brown hair, looking unconvinced.
+Jill pulls back her dark hair, looking unconvinced.

-“You work with connectivity every day,” Tom reminds her.
+“You work with connectivity every day,” Peter reminds her.
 “You trust it to keep our nation secure.
 Why not trust it for our child?

-Joanna turns to face him, crossing her arms.
+Jill turns to face him, crossing her arms.
 “Because I know exactly how powerful it is to have access to everything.
 I see the good it can do, sure, but I also see the dangers — data breaches, manipulation, over-reliance.
 A twelve year old brain is still developing.
 The ability to separate reality from artificial reality is … fragile.
 What if she gets overwhelmed?
 What if something goes wrong?
 A malfunction, a hack, a —”

-“Anna,” Tom interrupts gently, standing up and taking her hands in his.
+“Gillian …” Peter interrupts gently, standing up and taking her hands in his.
 “You and I have had neural links since college.
 Kids start younger now.
 Some parents are chipping six year olds with GPS. — If you’re concerned about the implant, we could start Julie on a BCI headset.”

-Joanna uncrosses her arms, “No, we don’t have to go that far.
-I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse handle it at the doctor’s office.”
+Jill uncrosses her arms, “No, we don’t have to go that far.
+I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse practitioner handle it at the doctor’s office.”

-Tom continues, “You’ve given lectures on how to integrate AI into human lives responsibly.
+Peter continues, “You’ve given lectures on how to integrate AI into human lives responsibly.
 You’ve written protocols for ethical AI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”

-Joanna sighs, the tension in her shoulders easing under his calming touch.
+Jill sighs, the tension in her shoulders easing under his calming touch.
 “I know.
 I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
 She’ll be more connected to the world than we ever were at her age.
 And what if we lose her to this … this … endless digital noise?”

-Tom tilts his head, his gaze warm and steady.
+Peter tilts his head, his gaze warm and steady.
 “Or what if she thrives?
 What if this step gives her opportunities we never had?
 She could learn faster, experience more, find her passions earlier.
 You always say the future is about balance.
 We can help her find the right balance.”

-Joanna closes her eyes for a moment.
-When she opens them again, she sees her own concern reflected in Tom’s face — but also his hope.
+Jill closes her eyes for a moment.
+When she opens them again, she sees her own concern reflected in her spouse’s face — but also his hope.
 She nods slowly, and links:

 “Okay.
 But we set boundaries.
 Strict ones.
 Same as the tablet.
 No unrestricted access.
 We’ll take it slow.
 Monitor everything.”

-Tom smiles, kisses her forehead, and links, “We’ll do it together.”
+Peter smiles, kisses her forehead, and links, “We’ll do it together.”

-Joanna leans back and smiles weakly in return, and says out loud, “Together.”
+Jill leans back and smiles weakly in return, and says out loud, “Together.”

 She glances over at the family portrait on the wall.
 Her gaze lingers on their oldest offspring’s bright, curious eyes.
 Her heart still feels heavy, but beneath the weight, there was a glimmer of cautious optimism.